beginning of content

 HIV self-testing

-Using the same technology as a rapid HIV test, this is a finger-prick test that you can do at home or anywhere you feel comfortable.
-The result takes less than 15 minutes.
+Self-testing uses the same technology as a rapid HIV test.
+It is a finger-prick blood test that you can do at home or anywhere you feel comfortable.
+You can get results in less than 15 minutes.

-There is only one test approved by the Therapeutic Goods Administration (TGA) in Australia: the Atomo HIV Self-Test.
-It’s important to only use HIV self-tests approved by the TGA, so you know that the test is accurate and safe to use.
+The Atomo HIV Self-Test is only self-test test approved by the Therapeutic Goods Administration (TGA).
+It's important to only use HIV self-tests approved by the TGA, so you know that the test is accurate and safe to use.

-Whatever type of test you have, it can take up to 24 days after exposure (sometimes longer) for blood to show positive for infection with HIV.
+Whatever type of test you do, it can take 6 weeks after exposure (sometimes longer) for blood to show positive for infection with HIV.

-This means that you could get a negative result when you actually have an HIV infection.
-This is known as a ‘false negative’.
-So, you may need more than one test over time to know for sure whether you have HIV.
+This means that you could get a negative result despite having HIV (known as a 'false negative').
+You may need more than one test over time to know for sure whether you have HIV.

-It is important to use safe sex and safe injecting practices while waiting for the test results.
+It is important to practice safe sex and use safe injecting practices while waiting for your test results.
 Maintaining these practices after testing, even if you get a negative result, will reduce your risk of future exposure and infection.

 How is HIV treated?

-Thanks to the improvements in treatment, HIV infection is now a manageable chronic disease for many people in countries like Australia.
+Thanks to the improvements in treatment, HIV infection is no longer a terminal illness.
+It is now a chronic disease for many people in countries such as Australia.

 How do I protect myself from getting infected with HIV?